 The Ngan do not decorate their houses or buildings, and the people do not dress lavishly or wear ornaments.
 However, babies are beautifully adorned.
 Bright colors are painted on babies' heads and bodies and jewelry is placed on their arms, legs, and necks.
 The people use this practice of elaborately decorating babies as a form of medicine which they believe will ward off common childhood diseases.

-While nearly half of the Ngan practice Islam, the majority continue to follow their traditional religion, which centers on the worship of the earth and forest spirits.
 The people believe that the "Masters of the Earth" (spirits) serve as mediators between humans and the earth.
 Villagers worship and make sacrifices at shrines that are dedicated to the earth and to forest spirits.
 Witches and witchcraft also play a large role in Ngan society.

 At the present time, the Ngan have few Christian resources available to them.
 Much prayer and further evangelistic work are needed to help bring the Ngan to the knowledge of Christ.

 Ask the Lord to send forth laborers with servants' hearts into Cote D'Ivoire to work with the Ngan.